tcdl/msb-java/doc/MSB.md

 - [application.conf](/acceptance/src/main/resources/application.conf) - overrides values from reference.conf

 ### Description of MSB configuration fields

+There is a feature flag for enable/disable MSB:
+- `msb-config.enabled` true or missing value means enabled. false for disable whole MSB.
+It's very useful for testing and for enable/disable the msb capabilities depending of environments (f.e. as feature flag if the functionality is not desirable and/or not tested yet).

 Service details section describes microservice parameters.

 - `name ` – microservice name.
 All running instances of the same microservice must have the same name.
 Mandatory, has no default value.